jonas-diete/timestablecoach/README.md

 ### Development

+08/05/2023 - Added playwright and wrote a few tests checking login is working correctly

 06/05/2023 - Added pytest and wrote lots of unit tests for functions in app.py

 19/02/2023 - Lots of refactoring in app.py, abstracting checks for username and password into separate functions.